EvaMaeRey/ggplot2-extension-cookbook/README.md

 available in the geom as shown below.
 The ellipsis allows you to leverage even more functionality.
-In sum, this makes `geom_text_coordinate()` work very much like `geom_text()` — you can use all the same arguments you’d use with geom\_text() — except that the label aesthetic is computed under the hood, and vanilla `geom_text()` requires you to specify the label aesthetic.
+In sum, this makes `geom_text_coordinate()` work very much like `geom_text()` — you can use all the same arguments you’d use with geom_text() — except that the label aesthetic is computed under the hood, and vanilla `geom_text()` requires you to specify the label aesthetic.
 For example, you can use the argument `check_overlap` in `geom_text_coordinate()`, as you might do in `geom_text()`.

-### Step 4: Use/test/enjoy
+#### Use/test/enjoy

-Good news, we’r at Step 4\!
-You created a function for use in a ggplot2 pipeline and now you can use it\!
-Remember, you can basically use geom\_text\_coordinate in the same was as geom\_text, because the geom argument in the layer() function is geom = GeomText, so arguments like check\_overlap that are usable in geom\_text will be meaningful our new function\!
-The difference, of course, is that the label aesthetic is computed for you – so you don’t need that aesthetic which would be required for the vanilla geom\_text() function.
+Good news, we’re at Step 4!
+You created a function for use in a ggplot2 pipeline and now you can use it!
+Remember, you can basically use geom_text_coordinate in the same was as geom_text, because the geom argument in the layer() function is geom = GeomText, so arguments like check_overlap that are usable in geom_text will be meaningful our new function!
+The difference, of course, is that the label aesthetic is computed for you – so you don’t need that aesthetic which would be required for the vanilla geom_text() function.

 ``` r
 ggplot(data = cars) +